marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_018.png)

-The cube casts a long black shadow that, once again, looks somewhat "unnatural".
+The cube casts a long black shadow that, once again, looks somewhat "unnatural."
 If the image still doesn't "look quite right", it is because we're not considering all the entirety of lighting phenomena that contribute to the illumination of the scene.
 Before getting to the details, take a look at this comparison:

 ![](./images/visual-quality_019.png)

-On the left, we have our scene as rendered right now; on the right, there's the same scene rendered considering a wider range of lighting interactions.
+On the left, we have our scene as rendered right now; on the right, there's the same scene rendered, considering a more comprehensive range of lighting interactions.
 The image on the right looks undoubtedly more "plausible," but what are such missing lighting interactions?
 To give you a solid answer to this question, we have to go a step deeper into understanding how light interacts with physical objects and how to render such interactions on screen.

 ## Surface-light interactions

-When light illuminates a surface, a variety of physical interactions occur between the light (electromagnetic radiation) and the material.
+When light illuminates a surface, various physical interactions occur between the light (electromagnetic radiation) and the material.
 These interactions determine how we perceive the surface's color, brightness, and overall appearance.
 Depending on the surface's properties, the light striking the surface can be absorbed, reflected, refracted, or transmitted.

 ![](./images/visual-quality_020.png)